-1. Completion of the Regents' College Preparatory Program:
+Students must also meet the following Regents' College Preparatory Program:

 Four years of English: in each year the content of the courses should have an emphasis upon the development of written and oral communication skills and study of literature.

 Three years of mathematics including Algebra I, geometry and Algebra II (or the sequential content equivalent of these courses).
 Students are encouraged to take a math course in their senior year.